 A Water Right Permit (water right) is issued by the State of Washington and is required in order to use waters of the State.
 A water right is a legal authorization to use a predefined non-wasteful quantity of public water for a designated purpose that must qualify as a beneficial use (e.g., irrigation, domestic, fire flow, fish propagation, etc.).
-Water rights authorizations may be either a claim, permit, or certificate; however, permits and certificates are the only forms of new authorizations issued.
+Water right authorizations may be either a claim, permit, or certificate; however, permits and certificates are the only forms of new authorizations issued.
 Uses of water below a set quantity or for certain uses may be exempt from permitting.
 Once a permit is issued, the permittee has a prescribed time window to put their authorized quantity to beneficial use.
 The quantity put to beneficial use represents the "perfected" quantity that may be certificated.
 Once certificated, some portions of water rights authorization may be changed, which may be advantageous; however, authorized quantities may also be forfeited (relinquished) because of unexcused periods of non-use.
+The extent and validity of a water right is triggered when an applicant applies to change a water right, and Ecology investigates whether a water right exists to change.
+Ecology may also review the extent and validity of a water right when an entity with pre-existing water rights seeks a new water right.
+Part of Ecology's review of a change to a water right also includes environmental review of potential impacts through a SEPA evaluation.
 Water rights applications are reviewed and approved in order of priority date-meaning they are processed sequentially based on the date the application is accepted by Ecology.
 Options for expedited application processing are available.
 In order for Ecology to issue a Water Right Permit, the proposal must meet a four-part test including: 1) water is available (both legally and physically), 2) the permit is for beneficial use, 3) will not impair other rights, and 4) not contrary to the public interest.